DallanQ/race_for_the_galaxy/Manual.md

 ## 6-COST DEVELOPMENTS (icon of hexagon with ? inside) POWERS (Page 12)

-For these developments, score end of the game VPs for every card in its owner's tableau that satisfies one of the conditions listed on that development (and for every 3 VPs in chips its owner has in the case of Galactic Renaissance).
+**For these developments, score end of the game VPs for every card in its owner's tableau that satisfies one of the conditions listed on that development (and for every 3 VPs in chips its owner has in the case of Galactic Renaissance).
 For each 6-cost development, a given card can score in only one of its categories.
 Conditions listed in ALL CAPS are titles of specific cards.
-For each listed card present in the owner's tableau, award the indicated VPs.

-## Alien Tech Institute

-## Free Trade Association

-## Galactic Federation

-## Alien Technology Production World

-## Alien Technology Windfall World

-other ALIEN card (including this one)

-## Novelty Production World

-## Novelty Windfall World

-CONSUMER MARKETS,

-6-cost developments (including this one)

-## Other Developments

-## Expanding Colony

-## Galactic Imperium

-## Rebel Military World

-## Other Military World

-Rebel military worlds have a red, shaded circle beneath their VPs.

-## Galactic Renaissance

-every three VPs in chips (round down)

-## Research Labs, Galactic Trendsetters, Artist Colony

-GALACTIC SURVEY/SETI development with an Explore power (including this one)

-## World With An Explore Power

-## Other World

-## Merchant Guild

-## , , , , Production World (Not Windfall)

-## (Good) At Game End

-## Mining League

-## Rare Elements Production World

-## Rare Elements Windfall World

-MINING ROBOTS,

-## Mining Conglomerate

-## New Economy

-development with a Consume power (including this one)

-## World With A Consume Power

-Trade powers are not considered Consume powers for these VP conditions.

-## New Galactic Order

-total Military (count negative Military but do not count specialized Military)

-Specialized Military includes not only bonuses against Rebel and Alien military worlds, etc. but also temporary Military, such as provided by New Military Tactics.

-## Pan-Galactic League

-## , Genes World

-## Other Military World

-## Contact Specialist

-## Trade League

-development with a Trade power (including this one)

-## World With A Trade Power

-If you have comments, questions, or suggestions, please write to us at:

-## Rio Grande Games, Po Box 1033, Placitas, Nm 87043, Usa E-Mail: Riogames@Aol.Com

-## Www.Riograndegames.Com

-## © 2004 - 2007 Tom Lehmann © 2007, 2018 Rio Grande Games

-version: .

-rftg_rules.indd

-.. :
+For each listed card present in the owner's tableau, award the indicated VPs.**

+### (a yellow bold "ALIEN" text) Tech Institute (Page 12)

+(An icon of a hexagon with 3 inside)/ (an icon of a yellow cirlce with a black and red border) Alien technology production world

+(An icon of a hexagon with 2 inside)/ (an icon of a yellow cirlce with a black and red middle ring) Alien technology windfall world

+(An icon of a hexagon with 2 inside)/ (a yellow bold "ALIEN" text) card (including this one)

+#### FREE TRADE ASSOCIATION (Page 12)

+(An icon of a hexagon with 2 inside)/ (an icon of a blue cirlce with a black and red border) Novelty Production World

+(An icon of a hexagon with 2 inside)/ (an icon of a blue cirlce with a black and red middle ring and a white center) Novelty Windfall World

+(An icon of a hexagon with 2 inside)/ (a beige diamond) CONSUMER MARKETS, (a grey circle with a black border) EXPANDIN COLONY

+### GALACTIC FEDERATION (Page 12)

+(An icon of a hexagon with 2 inside)/ (a beige diamond with 6 inside) 6-cost developments (including this one)

+(An icon of a hexagon with 1 inside)/ (a beige diamond) other developments

+### GALACTIC IMPERIUM (Page 12)

+(An icon of a hexagon with 2 inside)/ (an icon of a light red cirlce with red border) Rebel military world

+(An icon of a hexagon with 2 inside)/ (an icon of a white cirlce with red border) other military world

+Rebel military worlds have a red, shaded circle (an icon of a light red cirlce with red border) beneath their VPs.

+### GALACTIC RENAISSANCE (Page 12)

+(An icon of a hexagon with 1 inside)/ (icons of three small hexagon) every three VPs in chips (round down)

+(An icon of a hexagon with 3 inside)/ (a beige diamond) RESEARCH LABS, (a grey circle with a black border) GALACTIC TRENDSETTERS, (a blue circle with a black border) ARTIST COLONY

+### GALACTIC SURVEY/SETI (Page 12)

+(An icon of a hexagon with 1 inside)/ (a beige diamond with I inside) development with an **Explore** power (including this one)

+(An icon of a hexagon with 2 inside)/ (an icon of a white cirlce with a black and red border, the circle has I inside) world With An **Explore** power

+(An icon of a hexagon with 1 inside)/ (an icon of a white cirlce with a black and red border) Other World

+### MERCHANT GUILD (Page 12)

+(An icon of a hexagon with 1 inside)/ (an icon of a blue cirlce with a black and red border), (an icon of a brown cirlce with a black and red border), (an icon of a green cirlce with a black and red border), (an icon of a yellow cirlce with a black and red border), Production World (not (an icon of a white with a blue, brown, green, yellow border and a red and black border) Windfall)

+(An icon of a hexagon with 1 inside)/ (image of a card with four shapes in blue, brown, green and yellow) (good) at game end

+### MINING LEAGUE (Page 12)

+(An icon of a hexagon with 2 inside)/ (an icon of a brown cirlce with a black and red border) Rare elements production world

+(An icon of a hexagon with 1 inside)/ (an icon of a brown cirlce and a middle ring of colors black and red) Rare elements windfall world

+(An icon of a hexagon with 2 inside)/ (icon of a beige diamond) MINING ROBOTS, (icon of a beige diamond) MINING CONGLOMERATE

+### NEW ECONOMY (Page 12)

+(An icon of a hexagon with 2 inside)/ (icon of a beige diamond with IV inside) development with a **Consume** power (including this one)

+(An icon of a hexagon with 1 inside)/ (icon of a white circle with a black and red border, the circle has IV inside) world with a **Consume** power

+*Trade* powers are *not* considered *Consume* powers for these VP conditions.

+### NEW GALACTIC ORDER (Page 12)

+(An icon of a white circle with a red border and a red +? inside) total Military (count negative Military but do not count specialized Military)

+Specialized Military includes not only bonuses against *Rebel* and *Alien* military worlds, etc. but also temporary Military, such as provided by *New Military Tactics*.

+### PAN-GALACTIC LEAGUE (Page 12)

+(An icon of a hexagon with 2 inside)/ (an icon of a green cirlce with a black and red border) (an icon of a green cirlce with a black and red middle ring and a white center) Genes world

+(An icon of a hexagon with 1 inside)/ (an icon of a white cirlce with a red border) other military world

+(An icon of a hexagon with 3 inside)/ (a biege diamond) CONTACT SPECIALIST

+### TRADE LEAGUE (Page 12)

+(An icon of a hexagon with 2 inside)/ (a biege diamond with $ inside) development with a **Trade** power (including this one)

+(An icon of a hexagon with 1 inside)/ (icon of a white circle with a black and red border, the circle has $ inside) world With a **Trade** power